 International Cafe – This coffee shop on deck 5 is open 24 hrs and was one of my favourite spots on board.
 The iced coffees are delicious and they have a huge variety of syrups.
 They also offer sandwiches and cakes around the clock.

 Alfredo’s Pizzeria – This casual dining option is included in your cruise fee and serves what was once named “The Best Pizza at Sea” by USA Today.
 I had lunch there once and really enjoyed the chilled out vibe and the pizza.
 A great option if you need a break from the buffet.

 World Fresh Marketplace – This is the main buffet area on deck 16 where they serve breakfast, lunch and dinner.
 There are LOTS of veggie options and the theme changed regularly.
 There was always plenty of seating and if the weather is good there are tables and seats outside at the back of the ship and restaurant.
 This is included in your cruise price.
 Make sure to grab a few of the cookies, they’re DELICIOUS.

 The Salty Dog Grill – This is just beside the Slice Pizzeria on deck 16 and serves casual food like burgers, tacos and loaded fries.
-This is includes in the cruise price.
+This is included in the cruise price.
 There are vegetarian options.
 There always seemed to be a line/queue for the Salty Dog Grill, which is another reason why I went to Slice so often!